coral-streaming/coral-streaming.github.io/Overview-ActorOverview.md

 Furthermore, A Coral Actor can also *collect* additional information that it needs from other Coral Actors and expose *state* variables that can be collected by other Coral Actors.

 The *state* of an actor are the variables that an actor chooses to expose.
-Not all variables within an actor are state variables; a Coral Actor has to specifically add internal variables to its state map to expose it.
-A JSON object with a read-only copy of the variable is created on a collect request.
+Not all variables within an actor have to be state variables; a Coral Actor has to specifically add internal variables to its state map to expose it.
+A JSON object with a read-only copy of the requested variables is created on a collect request and is returned to the asker.

-For example, when an actor chooses to expose `var avg: Double` to the outside world, a collect on the state of that actor will look as follows:
+For example, when an actor keeps track of a variable with the name `avg` (average), it is not required to expose it to the outside world as state.
+If it chooses to do so, however, performing a collect procedure on this actor will return a JSON object as follows:

 {% highlight json %}
 {